How prioritizing people’s needs lead to the consumerization of IT

-Why were users reluctant to adopt enterprise software?
+Prior to consumerization of IT, why were users reluctant to adopt enterprise software?
 Because they delivered a horrid user experience.
-Because the vendors had optimized their software only based on meeting technical specs and the organization’s purchasing process, and no regards for user experience.
-Because they were built with a focus on the organization rather than end users.
+Because the vendors had optimized their software only based on meeting technical specs and the organization’s purchasing process, and no regard for user experience.
+Because they were built with a focus on the organization rather than end-users.

 With the advent of consumer Software As A Service (SAAS), smartphones, and tablets, people had the opportunity to use applications with superior user experience (UX).
 That’s because the success of these consumer apps relied on convenience and frictionless user onboarding.
 It relied on focusing on one task rather than relentlessly growing the list of features.
 Consumer app developers would even sacrifice privacy and security to maximize convenience and user adoption.

 Once users adopted these consumer tools, they started introducing them into their workplaces.
 They wanted to use Mail on the iPhone instead of blackberry phones.
 They wanted document sharing to be similar to sharing a post on facebook.
 They wanted messaging and communication to be as convenient as social media messaging apps.